-The optomap® Retinal Exam provides a panoramic view of the back of a person's eye (the retina).
-The view provided by the Optomap displays over 80% of the retina.
+The Optomap Retinal Exam provides a panoramic view of the back of a person's eye (the retina).
+This panoramic view displays over 80% of the retina at one time.

 How Does the Optomap Work?

-The patient places their eye to be photographed up to the instrument and the doctor's assistant positions the patient for a photograph and takes the picture.
+Your assistant will position you so you are looking at the ball in the middle of the circle and takes your picture.
 The Optomap captures its image in only 1/4 of a second.
 The photographer takes two photos and evaluates the images.
-If the images look good the same thing is repeated on the second eye.
+If the images look good she repeats the procedure on your other eye.

 Why is This Better Than Dilation?

-In some cases the view provided by the Optomap is superior to that of pupil dilation.
+In some cases, the view provided by the Optomap is superior to that of pupil dilation.
 For example, a patient that is very light sensitive will often refuse to have their pupils dilated because of the pain they experience.
 The dilated view of a very photosensitive patient is often poor because it is difficult for the patient to keep their eyes open or to look in the appropriate direction.
-The Optomap captures an image with a brief flash that even light sensitive patients do not object to, allowing the to doctor view the results without discomfort to the patient.
-The Optomap allows for a more comfortable retinal exam.
-Panoramic 200 Retinal Image - Click for hi resolution image
+The Optomap captures an image with a brief flash that even light sensitive patients find acceptable.
+The panoramic view allows the eye doctor to view the retina without discomfort to the patient allowing for a more comfortable retinal exam.

 For Whom is the Optomap Recommended?

-The short answer is almost everyone is a good candidate for the optomap® Retinal Exam.
-We find, however, that some of the best candidates for the optomap® Retinal Exam are those patients that can't or don't want to be dilated, children, anyone with a history of eye problems such as diabetic retinopathy, glaucoma and people that are light sensitive, just to name a few.
+The short answer is almost everyone is a good candidate.
+We find, however, that some of the best candidates are those patients that can't or don't want to be dilated, children, anyone with a history of eye problems such as diabetic retinopathy, glaucoma and people that are light sensitive, just to name a few.